 Upgrade to LED bulbs

 Standard incandescent bulbs emit heat when used, raising the temperature of a home.
-LED bulbs, on the other hand, emit no heat and consume 75% less energy than incandescents.
+On the other hand, LED bulbs emit no heat and consume 75% less energy than incandescents.
 LED bulbs can be expensive to purchase, so buy them gradually.
-Alternatively, Greensaver delivers two programs that offer LED bulbs for free to those who qualify – the Home Assistance Program and the Affordability Fund Program.
+Alternatively, Greensaver delivers a program that offers LED bulbs for free to those who qualify – the Energy Affordability Program.

 Use a smart power strip

 When plugged in, electronics are drawing energy and producing heat, even when not in use.
 Smart power strips detect when an appliance is on standby and shut off the power to it.

 The primary energy conservation program Greensaver delivers – the Save on Energy Energy Affordability Program – offers smart power bars free of charge to eligible participants.

 Dry your clothes naturally

 Dry clothes on a drying rack either inside or outside to save energy on your dryer.

 Water plants at colder periods of the day